 Preparing for the Tableau Desktop Specialist Certification Exam

-You may be able to relate to my personal routine: Every day I check my Twitter feed and am blown away by the Tableau community’s ability to visualize data in the most unique and powerful ways.
+You may be able to relate to my routine: Every day I check my Twitter feed and am blown away by the Tableau community’s ability to visualize data in the most unique and powerful ways.
 Many of the vizzes that go viral incorporate the latest in new features—from transparent worksheet backgrounds to the incredible power of dashboard set actions.
-These new features are not only exciting, but serve as a motivator for me to embrace those Tableau basics such Level of Detail Expressions and calculated fields.
-Mastering Tableau basics like these will help me build a solid foundation so that I can fully understand how to correctly use these new features.
+These new features are not only exciting but serve as a motivator for me to embrace those Tableau basics such Level of Detail Expressions and calculated fields.
+Mastering Tableau basics like these helps me build a solid foundation so that I can fully understand how to use these new features correctly.
 For instance, it is a little hard to understand set actions if you have never created a set.

 Taking the Tableau Desktop Specialist Certification Exam seemed like the most logical way to test my basic Tableau knowledge and skills.